shkimturf/HIUIScatterCardView/readme.md

 ## Sample source

-**HIUIScatterCardView** implements explained above and shows how to use this library.
+**HIUIScatterCardViewSample** implements explained above and shows how to use this library.

 ## Author